svrc/tkgi-enable-ipv6/README.md

-# Tanzu Kubernetes Grid Integrated (TKGI) / PKS  Cluster Name Override Addon
+# Tanzu Kubernetes Grid Integrated (TKGI) / PKS Worker Custom Cloud Properties

 ## What does this do?

-This will ensure that Kube Controller Manager in TKGI/PKS clusters gets a cluster-name equal to the GUID of the cluster itself.
+This will insert custom BOSH cloud properties in the worker VMs by adding to an existing VM extension.

-Note;  This is fixed as of PKS 1.7 and no longer necessary
+This has only been tested on the vSphere CPI.

 ## How do I install it?

-1. Open a shell prompt on a BOSH CLI with access to your PKS bosh director, such as Ops Manager.
+1. Open a shell prompt on a BOSH CLI with access to your TKGI bosh director, such as Ops Manager.
 2. Export your BOSH credentials to the enviornment.
 These can be accessed via the Ops Manager GUI -> BOSH Director Tile -> Credentials Tab -> Bosh Commandline Credentials.

 e.g.